Queen Sugar is a portrayal of oppression

 With Ava DuVernay and Oprah Winfrey as executive producers, Queen Sugar is an adaptation of the novel of the same name by Natalie Baszile.
-It is a family drama that shares both topics and dynamics with many other shows (This is Us, Succession and Six Feet Under) but takes advantage of a poignant cultural authenticity to stand out and generate unique points of interest.
+It is a family drama that shares topics and dynamics with many other shows (This is Us, Succession, and Six Feet Under).
+Still, it takes advantage of a poignant cultural authenticity to stand out and generate unique points of interest.

 Marginalization transposed on screen

-Although the premise of the story – a family gathering after the father’s death – is one of the most exploited tropes in cinema and television (Knives out, The Farewell, Patrick Melrose), Queen Sugar offers an original composition of the implications this loss involves for an entire community: how can you build up a sugar mill and create your own economic, sustainable empire as a black family in a land that has been owned by white people for decades?
-This is the conflict that draws the line between standard family drama and social realism inside the narrative, creating an effective portrayal of oppression.
+Although the premise of the story – a family gathering after the father’s death – is one of the most exploited tropes in cinema and television (Knives out, The Farewell, Patrick Melrose), Queen Sugar offers an original composition of the implications of this loss involves for an entire community: how can you build up a sugar mill and create your own economic, sustainable empire as a black family in a land that has been owned by white people for decades?
+This conflict draws the line between standard family drama and social realism inside the narrative, creating a compelling portrayal of oppression.

 A narration focusing on feelings

-All of the protagonists are hostages of the society’s and their own rules and expectations – and at the same time, they spark pride, empowerment, and lightness.
+All the protagonists are hostages of society and their own rules and expectations – and at the same time, they spark pride, empowerment, and lightness.

 The show broke a record in choosing only women as directors (Ava DuVernay, So Yong Kim, Cheryl Dunye, and Victoria Mahoney) of the first season’s episodes.
 Even if a vague soap opera flavor underlines several plot points, the slow-paced narration of emotions – focused on “feeling” rather than “understanding” – becomes a blessing and curse of the whole viewing experience.